WheteThunger/WorkcartSafeZones/README.md

 ## Features

-- Allows creating mobile safe zones on workcarts (can be automatic)
+- Allows creating mobile safe zones on workcarts
 - Allows spawning NPC auto turrets on workcarts with the safe zone
 - Prevents damage to workcarts that have safe zones